Brigitte Gabriel and Gordon Chang - December 9th, Hour 3

 They deliver their child in America for the purpose of gaining birthright citizenship.

-Anyway, uh under the 14th Amendment, uh that is that happens.
+Anyway, under the 14th Amendment, that happens.

-However, as he points out that the Fourteenth Amendment states all persons in the U.S. are citizens.
+However, as he points out that the 14th Amendment states all persons in the U.S. are citizens, can you get around the 14th Amendment with executive action?

 Now, what Lee shared is a clip, all persons born in the U.S. and subject to the jurisdiction thereof.

-Those are very important words in our constitution.
+Those are very important words in our Constitution.

 And then the senator continued to break it down.